-1/4 cup of oats
+1/4 cup of water

-1/2 cup of egg whites
+1/2 cup of unsweetened chocolate chips

 Q&A with My Reward Fitness

 Q: Where can I buy sugar-free chocolate chips?

 A: You can find sugar-free chocolate chips in the bulk store at almost any grocery store.
 I typically shop at Save-on-Foods and know that I can always find them there.

 Q: Coconut seems to be all the rage for a while now.
 What makes it such a great substitute in baking?

 A: Coconut oil is known to be a “super food”.
 It is my favourite fat substitute, since it has a naturally sweet taste and is a great substitution for butter or oil, and shredded coconut is a great substitute for sugar.

 Q: We know that you are training for a fitness/bikini competition coming up.
 Can you tell us a little more about these competitions?
 What you are judged on?
 How they work etc.?